dreamingfree09/secure-file-drop/journal/DEVLOG.md

 - Added a protected test endpoint
 - Wired seccrets via .env
 - Validated via Docker Compose with all services healthy

+## 2025-12-26 – Streaming upload to MinIO (pending → stored)

+Context:
+Implementation of the authenticated upload pipeline as part of Milestone 4.
+The goal was to stream files directly to private object storage without buffering, while maintaining explicit lifecycle state in PostgreSQL.

+Observed behaviour:
+The backend initially crash-looped on startup after MinIO client integration.

+Expected behaviour:
+Backend should start successfully, validate MinIO configuration, and accept authenticated uploads.

+Root cause:
+The MinIO Go SDK expects the endpoint as host:port, not a fully qualified URL.
+The environment variable was set to `http://minio:9000`, causing a panic during client initialisation.

+Resolution:
+Normalised the MinIO endpoint in the backend to accept either `host:port` or `http(s)://host:port`.
+Added explicit startup validation and fail-fast behaviour if configuration is invalid.

+Outcome:
+- Authenticated multipart uploads stream directly to MinIO
+- File lifecycle transitions from `pending` to `stored`
+- Upload failures mark records as `failed`
+- Behaviour verified via API, PostgreSQL, and MinIO
+- Changes committed as `38fe3bd`